Skip to content

 I don’t recommend freezing the pasta salad once it has been assembled as the veggies will change texture once thawed.
 You could freeze plain cooked pasta in advance by tossing it with a bit of olive, flash-freezing it, and then freezing it until ready to use.
 When ready to use just thaw and proceed with the recipe.

-Pasta salad in a glass bowl being tossed together with wooden spoons.
+Easy pasta salad with Italian dressing in a glass bowl with wooden spoons for serving.

 HUNGRY FOR MORE?
 Subscribe to my newsletter and follow on Facebook, Pinterest and Instagram for all the newest recipes!